gradle/actions/setup-gradle/README.md

 ## Caching build state between Jobs

-The `setup-gradle` action will use the GitHub Actions cache to save and restore reusable state that may be speed up a subsequent build invocation.
+The `setup-gradle` action will use the GitHub Actions cache to save and restore reusable state that may speed up subsequent build invocations.
 This includes most content that is downloaded from the internet as part of a build, as well as expensive to create content like compiled build scripts, transformed Jar files, etc.

-The state that is cached includes:
+The cached state includes:
-- Any distributions downloaded to satisfy a `gradle-version` parameter ;
+- Any distributions downloaded to satisfy a `gradle-version` parameter.
-- A subset of the Gradle User Home directory, including downloaded dependencies, wrapper distributions, and the local build cache ;
+- A subset of the Gradle User Home directory, including downloaded dependencies, wrapper distributions, and the local build cache.

-To reduce the space required for caching, this action makes a best effort to reduce duplication in cache entries.
+To reduce the space required for caching, this action attempts to reduce duplication in cache entries on a best effort basis.

-State will be restored from the cache during the first `setup-gradle` step for any workflow job, and cache entries will be written back to the cache at the end of the job, after all Gradle executions have completed.
+The state will be restored from the cache during the first `setup-gradle` step for any workflow job, and cache entries will be written back to the cache at the end of the job after all Gradle executions have been completed.

 ### Disabling caching